Amaryllis is a room-scale VR art installation, created by Danish-Armenian artist Mariam Zakarian.

 Artist Statement

 "I began Amaryllis in the early months of 2016 following a particularly harsh winter carrying severance, estrangement and emotional cataclysm in my personal and professional lives.
 These events demanded pause, redefinition and nursing back to health the will to create, the will to connect, the will to share.
 It is in my nature to go back to the basics when the abyss calls my name; to ground myself in craft and creation.
 To give the reins to the part of me that never descended the mountain, never came out from the woods, but ventured instead deeper into the wilderness.
 At its core, this project is a communion with nature through the use of cutting edge digital technology and I seek to unite the polar opposites of natural and artificial.
 I explore archetypes, metaphors and rituals around the image of the blood-red flower, which represents the cyclical interdependence between life and death.
 Because of its personal nature, I embarked on this project alone, learning my chosen tools and technology as I go, and I create all elements of all pieces myself, without involving any external production teams or persons.
 Although Amaryllis uses the fundamentally immaterial medium of virtual reality, each choice and each little visual piece starts with traditional art tools.
 The friction of pencils against paper, the layering of paint, the conversation between musical notes, the voice and its ghosts.
-In Amaryllis I unite these different formats and force them to breathe side by side in virtual reality. "
+In Amaryllis I unite these different formats and force them to breathe side by side in virtual reality. "- Mariam Zakarian, 2017

 BIOGRAPHY

 Mariam Zakarian is a Danish-Armenian multidisciplinary visual artist based in Copenhagen, working with classical drawing, painting, photography and film, cutting edge digital technology as well as performances and installations.
-She is autodidactic and creates her VR art pieces solo from start to finish -a process involving 3D modeling, animation and music composition.
+She is autodidactic and creates her VR art pieces solo from start to finish -a process involving 3D modeling, animation and music composition.Zakarian's artistic roots are in figurative, representational genres infused with the strange and surreal, brimming with visual metaphors and carefully constructed layers of symbolism.
+She is the creator of one of the first Danish VR artworks, and has worked with the medium since 2014.

 She holds an M.Sc. in Media Technology, specializing in VR art, and she occasionally shares her knowledge, techniques and discoveries at international festivals and conferences, discussing the relationships between art, artmaking and the artificial, as well as the importance of considering the human aspects when creating the technology of the future.